MC42/hi-im.kim/writing/pmmm/sous-chef.md

 *It's not cheating, we're not even dating!*

-Homura resolved to ask Madoka for tomatoes from her father's garden next loop, figuring the pasta for her small group of friends would be ever the tastier.
+Homura resolved to ask Madoka for tomatoes from her father's garden next loop, figuring the pasta for her small group of friends would be nicer, more personal, more... something.

 *It's not quite a dinner date, but—*